 In figure 9, we demonstrate the performance of the filter on the seismic array data using as targets the vertical channels of three seismometers on the 800 ft level, the 4850 ft level, and the surface.
 We achieve more than a factor of 100 reduction in noise in this band using all available channels.
-Using only surface stations as witness channels is worse than the configuration where all channels are used by a factor of ≈ 4 .
+Using only surface stations as witness channels is worse than the configuration where all channels are used by a factor of $\approx 4$ .
 Generally, there is no clearly visible residual microseismic peak except for the case of using surface seismometers as input channels to cancel noise in a 4850 ft seismometer (upper, right plot in figure 9).
-So we were able to improve over previous results reported in [26], almost reaching the sensor noise of our Nanometrics T240 broadband seismometers up to 1 Hz with the 800 ft seismometer as target.
+So we were able to improve over previous results reported in [26], almost reaching the limit set by the sensor noise of the Kinemetrics STS-2 broadband seismometers up to 1 Hz used at the 800 ft station [56].

 FIG. 9: The plot on the upper left is the subtraction achieved using the seismometer on the 800 ft level as the target channel, up to 10 Hz.
 The upper right and the bottom plots are the same for the seismometers on the 4850 ft level and the surface, respectively.
 In each plot, it is shown how the subtraction varies depending on what set of seismometers are used as witness sensors (subsurface, surface, and all).
-The residual noise can be compared with the T240 sensor noise.
+The residual noise can be compared with the STS-2 sensor noise.